 Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 Somewhere in the centre of the world map, you’ll find a country tucked snuggly in between Europe and Asia.
-This is Turkey, home to a rich cultural heritage.
-To travel to Turkey means walking through history, imagining the scenes that unfolded here thousands of years ago.
+This is Turkey, a land at the centre of world history.
+Travelling to Turkey means walking through time, imagining the scenes that unfolded here thousands of years ago.

-But while Turkey is a paradise for culture chasers and history buffs, it is also a country with the clearest blue coastline and home to wanderlust-worthy hot-air balloon postcards.
+But while Turkey is a paradise for culture chasers and history buffs, it is also a country with the clearest blue coastline and the fairy chimneys of Cappadocia, where vibrant hot air balloons fill the sky.
 The exquisite cuisine, traditional markets and buzzing nightlife all add to the authentic Turkish experience.

 If this dream destination is on your bucket list, here’s how you can explore Turkey in 7 days.